WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 - **Purpose**:

-  - Ensures that restaurants with missing photo URLs are handled correctly.
+  - Ensures that events of restaurants with missing photo URLs are handled correctly.

 - **Execution**:

   - The function processes the dataset.
-  - The resultant CSV is read to verify how empty photo URLs have been processed.
+  - The resultant CSV file restaurants.csv is read to verify how empty photo URLs have been processed.

 - **Expected Outcome**:
-  - Restaurants with missing photo URLs should be included in the output CSV, demonstrating the function's resilience against incomplete data.
+  - Events of restaurants with missing photo URLs should be included in the output CSV, demonstrating the function's resilience against incomplete data.
-  - Specifically, there should be 9 such restaurants.
-This ensures that missing data points aren't simply dropped but are instead filled in with 'NA' and retained.
+  - Specifically, there should be 9 such events.
+This ensures that missing Photo URL aren't simply dropped but are instead filled in with 'NA' and retained.

 ---